transdigiware/blockchain/howto/ibp-console-ic-ha-howto.md

 {: #ibp-console-hadr-overview}

 When you setup multiregion HA support for peers, you will perform the following tasks:
-- Create multiple service instances in {{site.data.keyword.cloud}} that are each bound to a Kubernetes cluster in a different region.
+- Create multiple blockchain service instances that are each bound to a Kubernetes cluster in a different region.
-- Create your blockchain nodes in different regions.
+- Use the blockchain console or APIs to create your blockchain nodes in the different regions.
 - Use the node export/import functionality to manage the nodes from a single console.

 ## Configuration steps